The challenges of emergency medical services in rural areas

 Burnette first discovered the 3M™ Littmann® CORE Digital Stethoscope in 2021 on social media.
 “I’m not usually influenced by social media, but I often follow cardiologists and a lot of cardiologists were using the Littmann® CORE,” he explained.

 “As an emergency medical services provider, many of the settings we go to are loud,” he said.
-“The Littmann® CORE’s noise canceling technology and ability to amplify sounds were super appealing to me.”
+“The Littmann® CORE’s noise cancelling technology and ability to amplify sounds were super appealing to me.”

 Burnette later learned of a trial to study the Eko CORE 500™Digital Stethoscope and signed up to participate in that research.